berewt/documented-source/arduinoHS/library/ArduinoML/Typed/Model.md

 ## Next

 An example, a discussion about the problem of this solution and potential solutions to adress other issues of this data model.
-Just give me time to comment and commit.
+All these awesome things in the [typed example][]

 [arduinoHS]: ../../../README.md
 [minimalexample]: ../Minimal/Example.md
+[typed example]: Example.md